pachyderm/pachyderm/doc/managing_pachyderm/general_troubleshooting.md

 $kubectl logs po/pachd-1333950811-0sm1p
 ```

+**Note**: If you're using a log aggregator service (e.g. the default in GKE), you won't see any logs when using `kubectl logs ...` in this way.
+You will need to look at your logs UI (e.g. in GKE's case the stackdriver console).

 These logs will likely reveal a misconfiguration in your deploy.
 For example, you might see, `BucketRegionError: incorrect region, the bucket is not in 'us-west-2' region`.
 In that case, you've deployed your bucket in a different region than your cluster.

 If the error / recourse isn't obvious from the error message, you can now provide the content of the `pachd` logs when getting help in our Slack channel or by opening a [GitHub Issue](github.com/pachyderm/pachyderm/issues/new).
 Please provide these logs either way as it is extremely helpful in resolving the issue..